tcerda95/Pythia/README.md

 #### Code Explanation

 First, inside the `setup()` function, we prepare the T3 trigger.
 Since we will be *receiving* information from the pin it must be set to `INPUT`.
 Additionally, we set it to a `HIGH` state in order to check for a `LOW` state when it is grounded.
-Note that we defined `const int T3 = A5` previously
+Note that we previously defined `const int T3 = A5` as a global constant.

 ```C++
   pinMode(T3, INPUT);
   digitalWrite(T3, HIGH);
 ```

-To be able to determine whether an audio file is playing or not, we use a `playing` flag.
-We cannot make use of `MP3player.isPlaying()` for this purpose because we are already relying on it for automatically playing the next song on the list.
-Therefore, we change to following line:
+To be able to determine whether an audio file is playing or not, we make use of a `playing` flag.
+We cannot just check the value of `MP3player.isPlaying()` for this purpose because we are already relying on it for automatically playing the next song on the list.
+Therefore, we change the following line:

 ```C++
 if (!MP3player.isPlaying()) {